Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/1 - Tables and Persistence/6 - Intermediate Table Views/README.md

 #### Favorite books

+Summary

+The goal of this lab is to implement intermediate features of the table view in an application that keeps track of your favorite books.

 https://github.com/Marcoc-rasi/DEVELOPMENT-WITH-SWIF-DATA-COLLECTIONS/assets/51039101/b267f9aa-94b6-4e28-89d8-dca0aa3f1abd

 The code provided is a Swift implementation for an iOS application focused on managing books.
 The `BookTableViewController` class is a subclass of `UITableViewController` and is used to control a table view in the application's user interface.
 The table view is used to display a list of books, and I am responsible for managing its content and behavior.